mushahidmehdi/amazon-home/README.md

 # amazon-clone-in-react
-In this Project we will  clone amazon home page.
+In this Project we will  clone amazon home page https://amazohomecomponent.web.app/.

 # Getting Started with Create React App